 There’re a few industries in the world that worry more about the user comfort than the bicycle seat domain.

 For more than a century of product development, it shows it’s not an easy problem to solve for everyone.
 Maybe, you had terrible luck in finding the ideal bicycle seat, or maybe haven’t adjusted yours right?
+This could make your bike seat uncomfortable leaving you wondering why does my bicycle seat hurt?

-And this leads us to the question, “Why bike seats are so uncomfortable?”
+And this leads us to the question, “Why are bike seats so uncomfortable?”

 Well, in my opinion, or at least what we think, the uncomfortable feeling on bike seat boils down to two factors: poor fit and human anatomy.